benthomasson/ftl-mcp/PROMPTS.md

 - Automatic playbook generation for Infrastructure as Code
 - Integration testing with FastMCP Client patterns

 The final result is a production-ready automation platform that combines MCP tooling with high-performance execution, enabling both interactive automation and Infrastructure as Code workflows.
-All 54 tests pass, demonstrating comprehensive functionality from basic tools to advanced automation capabilities.
+All 46 tests pass, demonstrating comprehensive functionality from automation tools to advanced Infrastructure as Code capabilities.